esa/auromat/README.rst

 Some required Python packages (as of late 2014) don't offer Windows binary wheels on PyPI yet.
 Therefore, you have to install them manually:

-Please install numpy, scipy, scikit-image, astropy, and pyephem from http://www.lfd.uci.edu/~gohlke/pythonlibs/
+Please install numpy, scipy, numexpr, scikit-image, astropy, and pyephem from http://www.lfd.uci.edu/~gohlke/pythonlibs/

 If you want to use THEMIS data or export in CDF format you have to